Term Student Program

 The Term Student program is designed to help you intensify practice for a specific period of time, and to create stronger sangha connections.
-Terms are approximately three months long, which mirrors a traditional period of practice during which monks trained together intensively during the rainy seasons.
+Terms are 2-3 months long, which mirrors a traditional period of practice during which monks trained together intensively during the rainy seasons.

 Committing to a term provides a clear beginning and end to a period when Zen practice and involvement at Bright Way take a higher priority in your life.
 Because you are not making a long-term commitment, and because you are joining others in the term, the chances of following through on your intention to intensify practice can be greatly improved.
 Your intentions are stated and tied together with a Vow of Practice for the term.